 I am terrible with tapas, always ordering far too many dishes and forgetting how easily they fill you up.
 However there is always room for dessert and the Churros really were a lovely way to end the meal, whereas normally I would order a coffee.

-It has been many years since I dined in the Deansgate La Tasca, but it did seem slightly brighter in there with a homely Spanish feel.
+It has been many years since I dined in the La Tasca Manchester city centre restaurant, but it did seem slightly brighter in there with a homely Spanish feel.
 I love the fact all the serving plates are of different designs, adding to the authenticity of La Tasca.
 The service was impeccable and the whole experience renewed my love for tapas.
 There is a special offer of 3 tapas dishes for £14 or 6 for £28 – for the amount of food you receive I actually found this to be very reasonable and you can easily add extra tapas or sides if you are in a group.
 The restaurant is perfectly situated in the heart of Manchester City centre, surrounded by bars, making it a fantastic pit stop for food before a night on the town.

 The whole dining experience at La Tasca was fantastic and the food seriously tasty – I am already looking forward to my next trip there.
 The only thing I would change about the event would be my dining companion.